Burcher railway line

-The Burcher railway line is a partly closed railway line in New South Wales, Australia, branching from the Cootamundra to Lake Cargelligo line at Wyalong Central.
+The Burcher railway line is a partly non-operational railway line in New South Wales, Australia, branching from the Cootamundra to Lake Cargelligo line at Wyalong Central.

 Construction

 The construction of rail lines from Parkes to Condobolin, Forbes to Stockinbingal and Wyalong to Lake Cargelligo left a large area of land inside the bounds of those lines too far from rail facilities to make wheat production profitable.

 Initial suggestions included a line from Ungarie to Condobolin and a survey was made in 1917, but shelved.
 A further inquiry in 1922 brought a recommendation for a line from Wyalong towards Condobolin and an Act authorising its construction was assented to on 21 December 1923.
 Construction began soon afterwards and the line was opened on 16 December 1929.
 Originally the terminus was called Euglo, but the name changed to Burcher on 4 August 1936.

 Traffic

 When the line opened, services comprised a Mixed train on Mondays to Euglo, returning the following day.
 By 1970, the train had been classified as a Goods train with Passenger Accommodation.
 In 1972, the timetable was changed to provide for a return journey on Mondays, however there was no longer any passenger accommodation.